The ONE Thing Summary – Do You Know Your ONE Thing?

 I guess this book is for me as I fit all categories.

-He claimed that, “When you want the absolute best chance to succeed at anything you want, your approach should always be the same.
+He claimed that, “When you want better results and the absolute best chance to succeed at anything you want, your approach should always be the same.
 Go small.”

 This concept really hit home with me as I have to constantly remind myself to ignore all the things I could be doing and only focus on what I should be doing.